 We first pose the following question: To what extent can uncorrupted parties be trusted to carry out instructions that cannot be externally verified, such as erasing local data, or making random choices?
 This question is intimately related to the power of an adaptive adversary, in both of the above settings, since the adversary may gather additional information when corrupting parties that have locally deviated from the protocol (say, by not erasing data that is supposed to be erased).
-If uncorrupted parties are trusted to carry out even unverifiable instructions such as erasing local data then adaptively secure computation can be carried out using known primitives [BH].
+If uncorrupted parties are trusted to carry out even unverifiable instructions such as erasing local data then adaptively secure computation can be carried out using known primitives [F, BH].
 However, this trust may be unrealistic in many scenarios.
 We thus consider parties that, even when uncorrupted, internally deviate slightly from their protocols.
 We call such parties semi-honest.
 Several degrees of internal deviation from the protocol are examined with the main focus on parties which follow their protocol with the exception that they keep record of the entire computation.
 We seek protocols that are secure even if the uncorrupted parties are semi-honest rather than honest.

-We present the problems encountered in the secure channels setting, and state the amount of internal deviation from the protocol under which adaptively secure protocols are known to exist.
+We discuss the problems encountered in the secure channels setting, and state the amount of internal deviation from the protocol under which adaptively secure protocols are known to exist.
 (In particular, under these conditions the [BGW, CCD] protocols can be proven adaptively secure.)

 Finally we concentrate on the computational setting, and on semi-honest parties that follow their protocols with the exception that no internal data is ever erased.
 Is adaptively secure computation possible in this scenario?
-This question has remained open since the result of [GMW].
+This question has remained open since the result of [GMW] (even for the case in which the adversary only gathers information from corrupted parties and does not make them deviate any further from the protocol).

 We answer this question in the affirmative.
 The problems encountered, and our solution, are presented via the following transformation.
-It is a folklore belief that any secure protocol in the secure channels setting can be transformed into a secure protocol in the computational setting, by encrypting each message using a standard (semantically) secure encryption scheme.
+It is a folklore belief that any secure protocol in the secure channels setting can be transformed into a secure protocol in the computational setting, by encrypting each message using a standard semantically secure encryption scheme.
 This belief can indeed be turned into a proof, provided that only non-adaptive adversaries are considered.
-Major difficulties are encountered when trying to prove this belief in the presence of adaptive adversaries.
-We show how these difficulties are overcome if a novel protocol for transmission of encrypted data is used, instead of standard encryption.
+Trying to prove this belief in the presence of adaptive adversaries encounters major difficulties.
+We show how these difficulties are overcome if a novel encryption protocol is used, instead of standard encryption.
 We call such encryption protocols non-committing.
 (Standard encryption schemes are not non-committing.)
-We also construct a non-committing encryption protocol, based on the existence of a primitive called common domain trapdoor systems.
-This primitive exists under the RSA assumption.